NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ### Contribution

-I welcome any contributions/recommendations/changes to the project.
+I welcome any contributions, recommendations or changes to the project.
 To do this, the GitHub repository would need to be forked from GitHub and downloaded locally so it can be worked on.

 GitHub has provided step by step instructions on how to do this [here.](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project#forking-a-repository)